ebelingbarros/udacity_capstone_project/README.md

 The code presented in this repository was written in Python 3.
 To work, it requires the following Python packages: `Pandas`, `Numpy`, `Math`, `Seaborn`, `Plotly`, `Matplotlib`, `Sklearn` and `Statsmodels`.

 ## Introduction, project motivation and data
-Every year (for 48 years now), the Brazilian fortnightly magazine Exame, that specializes in business and technology and is published by Editora Abril, releases a study called ["Melhores e Maiores" (Best and Largest)](https://mm.exame.com/), with a ranking of Brazil's 500 largest companies, based on their net profits.
+Every year (for 48 years now), the Brazilian fortnightly magazine Exame, that specializes in business and technology and is published by Editora Abril, releases a study called ["Melhores e Maiores" (Best and Largest)](https://mm.exame.com/).
+It is a ranking of Brazil's 500 largest companies, based on their net profits.
 In its website, Exame makes available the ranking of the 500 largest companies for the 2015-2019 period, and extensive data on their level of revenues, profits, and financial health.
 This is a selection of the data that is available in the data set:

 - Rank
 - Sector